attaramajesta/Tucil3_13522139/README.md

 ## Usage
+1. Adjust dictionary by pasting it to the WordList.txt
-Navigate to the src folder, open terminal and run the syntax below
+2. Navigate to the src folder, open terminal and run the syntax below

 `javac WordLadderSolverGUI.java GBFS.java UCS.java AStar.java`
 `java WordLadderSolverGUI`